-High-quality teaching through the embedding of our Crestwood Learning Cycle is at the heart of what we do for all students.
+High-quality teaching through the embedding of our Crestwood Learning cycle is at the heart of what we do for all students.
 Ensuring staff tailor approaches to meet the needs of all students is essential but particularly with a focus on our disadvantaged students.
 This has a proven impact on closing any attainment and progress gaps for all students however, through our quality assurance, there is a priority focus on our disadvantaged students to monitor their attainment and progress and to take appropriate action to maximise their opportunities to be successful.
 We continually strive to enhance the outcomes for all of our students however, implicit in our intended outcomes is ensuring that the academic performance of our disadvantaged at least matches those of our non-disadvantaged students.

 Closing any potential gaps that may have emerged prior and through the pandemic is part of this strategy and allied to high-quality teaching.
-Targeted support through a range of strategies including the National Tutoring Programme and through School Led Tutoring aim to address gaps thereby ensuring our students have the knowledge and skills to perform well.
+Targeted support through a range of strategies including the National Tutoring Programme and through School Led tutoring aim to address gaps thereby ensuring our students have the knowledge and skills to perform well.
 We target a range of students through this approach however, our disadvantaged students are prioritised based on their performance and need.

 Bespoke subject based support strategies/activities are regularly evaluated to assess and monitor impact.
-Those that have a proven track record in enhancing the academic performance of our disadvantaged students, most notably in their Progress 8 measure, are supported through our pupil premium strategy.
+Those that have a proven track record in enhancing the academic performance of our disadvantaged students, most notably in their progress 8 measure, are supported through our pupil premium strategy.

 Our literacy and numeracy focus across the school ensures that our faculties and staff emphasise and build the understanding and use of key and subject specific vocabulary.
-Our Drop Everything and Read (DEAR) strategy encourages a love of reading through regular opportunities for students to read as part of the school day.
+Our DEAR strategy encourages a love of reading through regular opportunities for students to read as part of the school day.
 Consistency in approaches to numeracy across all faculties is a drive to enhance numerical fluency and the application of key numerical skills across the curriculum.

 It is an essential component of our strategy that we are highly informed about any potential gaps that our students may possess.
 We utilise diagnostic testing to identify and close gaps for our disadvantaged students at least in line with their peers through highly informed teaching and learning and targeted intervention.
 Ongoing monitoring of student performance by our Senior Leadership Team is embedded into our school improvement plan.
 Through this process, we ensure that any student at risk of underachieving receives targeted intervention.
-All faculties utilise Progress Intervention Plans (PIPs) which are reviewed by the Senior Leadership Team throughout the year with the progress of our disadvantaged students featuring as a priority as part of these reviews.
+All faculties utilise Progress Intervention Plans which are reviewed by the Senior Leadership Team throughout the year with the progress of our disadvantaged students featuring as a priority as part of these reviews.

 Our Pupil Premium strategy promotes a culture whereby all staff take responsibility for the performance and outcomes of our disadvantaged students.
-Every half term a representative from each faculty meets with our PP lead to review out strategies and monitor student progress and wellbeing.